Evaluating Hallucinations in Audio-Visual Multimodal LLMs with Spoken Queries under Diverse Acoustic Conditions: Experiments

 \subsection{Setup}

-We evaluate two representative MLLMs, Gemini~\cite{team2024gemini} (proprietary) and Gemma~\cite{team2025gemma} (open-source), that accept text, image, and audio inputs in a unified interface.
-We utilize our RePOPE-Spk benchmark to measure hallucination rates under spoken queries with diverse acoustic conditions and report accuracy, recall, precision, and F1 score as evaluation metrics.
-Except for Tables 1 and 2, experiments are performed on Adversarial questions with Natural-category noise conditions.
+We evaluate two representative MLLMs, Gemini~\cite{team2024gemini} (proprietary) and Gemma~\cite{team2025gemma} (open-source), that support unified text, image, and audio inputs.
+To generate spoken queries, we use Parler-TTS~\cite{lyth2024parler} with a single consistent voice profile to control for speaker variability.
+Using RePOPE-Spk, we measure hallucination behavior under spoken queries with diverse acoustic conditions.
+For Tables~\ref{tab:exp_type_noise} and~\ref{tab:exp_order}, we report performance in all three subsets following the original benchmark~\cite{li2023pope}.
+Other experiments are conducted on \textit{Adversarial} subset with Natural-category noise conditions.
+Following the original benchmark, we report accuracy, recall, precision, and F1 score.